 - The number of dogs killed is a key factor in public digestibility of the industry going ahead or dying.

-- Rescuing helps dogs makes the industry look sustainable.
+- Rescuing dogs helps make the industry look sustainable.

 Raising the Profile of Rescue Groups